frdedynamics/imu_human_pkg/README.md

 - [If you want to control ROS-i supported simulated robot models in Gazebo](https://moveit.ros.org/robots/)
   - For example (in the paper referred): [Franka Emika Panda in Gazebo controlled by Moveit](https://github.com/frankaemika/franka_ros)

-**Note:** The necessary packages are included in "additional" folder.
-If there is any conflictions, you can remove the whole folder and manually download them.
+**Note:** The necessary packages are included in the "additional" folder.
+If there are any conflicts, you can remove the whole folder and manually download them.
 I just try to make everything so plug-and-play for the first version of the package.
-The packages in that folder are mainly developed my some other precious developers but partly changed by me to include additional features or fit into the `imu_human_pkg` without any additional settings.
+The packages in that folder are mainly developed by some other precious developers but partly changed by me to include additional features or fit into the `imu_human_pkg` without any additional settings.

 ## Useful open-source links